LimeChain/Rock-Node/docs/publisher/design-doc.md

 ### 7.2 Logging

 - **INFO:** New connections, session state transitions (becoming primary), successful block publications, and connection terminations are logged with the unique `session_id`.
-- **WARN:** Duplicate/future blocks, persistence timeouts, and failures to send messages to a client (likely due to a disconnected client) are logged.
+- **WARN:** Duplicate/behind blocks, verification failures, persistence timeouts, and failures to send messages to a client (likely due to a disconnected client) are logged.
 - **ERROR:** Critical failures like the gRPC server failing to start or failure to send an event on a core channel.

 ---